-The troop of playful squirrel monkeys at Woburn Safari Park can be found in their walk-through enclosure, Monkey Business.
+The troop of playful squirrel monkeys at Woburn Safari Park can be found in their new enclosure, Monkey Mayhem, in the Foot Safari.

 All about us